ligato/docs/docs/plugins/plugin-overview.md

 More in: [KVScheduler plugin][kvscheduler]

 The KV Scheduler is the first step in any VPP or Linux related data processing.
 It validates the existence of the configuration item dependencies, handles local caching and performs retries if possible or allowed by the underlying plugin.
-The KV Scheduler does not operate with data directly (does not call any VPP binary API); it only determines what operations are needed to achieve the desired result.
+The KV Scheduler does not operate with data directly (i.e. does not call any VPP binary API); it only determines what operations are needed to achieve the desired result.

 ## VPP plugins